 The setup process with Hostinger is smooth.
 It pays attention to onboarding new clients and making you feel at ease with the process.
 The custom-built controls are streamlined and user-friendly.

-According to PC Magazine, Hostinger is known for always having someone available to help, which is important because it is in the U.S., and normal working hours there differ from here, so having 24/7/365 support is essential.
+According to PC Magazine, Hostinger is known for always having someone available to help, which is essential because it is in the U.S., and normal working hours there differ from here, so having 24/7/365 support is essential.

 It does not offer call-in assistance.
-It only has live chat.
+It only has a live chat.
 Regardless, you will always get friendly and knowledgeable agents who are known as some of the most accomplished minds when it comes to technical trouble.

 You also have access to some DIY options, including an intensive knowledge base and wiki.